-Each doctoral student must submit to the approval of the Doctoral School Committee an individual Study Plan (usually by the end of January), drawn up in agreement with the supervisor/s.
+Each doctoral student must submit to the approval of the Doctoral Programme Committee an individual Study Plan (usually by the end of January), drawn up in agreement with the supervisor/s.

 This must be compatible with periods of research spent abroad, corporate work placements and any other endeavor pursued outside of the University.

-The Teaching Board is responsible for discussing and approving each Study Plan, suggesting appropriate changes, establishing the Credits amount of any activity not included in the Manifesto.
+The Committee is responsible for discussing and approving each Study Plan, suggesting appropriate changes, establishing the Credits amount of any activity not included in the Manifesto.

 Students are free to modify their Study Plan in the course of the Programme upon consultation with their supervisor.
 Any change must be promptly communicated and motivated to the Administrative Manager of the Programme so that to formalize it.

-Only if necessary and pertinent to the Thesis, students can ask to include courses from undergraduate programmes (the Doctoral School Committee will evaluate the workload and assign the credits respectively; usually these courses give the half of the credits obtained during the first or second cycle courses.
+Only if necessary and pertinent to the Thesis, students can ask to include courses from undergraduate programmes (the Doctoral Programme Executive Committee will evaluate the workload and assign the credits respectively; usually these courses give the half of the credits obtained during the first or second cycle courses.
 Example: if usually a course gives 6 credits to first/second cycle students, you will be assigned 3 credits for the PhD).

 During the second year the doctoral student deepens his/her scientific knowledge and starts to establish his/her thesis work, identifying the objectives and research activities to be developed within the thesis.
 Students are expected to have reached all required credits type A by the end of the second year (see Credits recognition section).

 During the third year the student focuses on his/her personal contribution to the state-of-the-art on the chosen research problem and/or to the development of the proposed technological innovation.

 Admission to the following year (1st to 2nd, 2nd to 3rd)